aheister70/aheister70/README.md

 Hi 👋🏻 I am Anna,

-I study at Codam Coding College Amsterdam since October 2020.
+I study at Codam Coding College Amsterdam since October 2020 after/during a career in UX design.
 I use Github to store the code of my study projects.
 Most of these projects are written in C/C++.

 A few examples are: